morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

-## How to Install Firmware for Mediatek based USB WiFi adapters
+## How to install firmware for Mediatek-based USB WiFi adapters

 2022-12-27